DevExpress/devextreme-documentation/api-reference/_hidden/GridBaseColumn/dataField.md

 Binds the column to a field of the [dataSource](/api-reference/10%20UI%20Widgets/GridBase/1%20Configuration/dataSource.md '{basewidgetpath}/Configuration/#dataSource').

 ---

-The **columns** array can contain only the names of data source fields, which is sufficient if you do not need to specify any other column properties.
-But if you do, then this array should contain objects that configure columns.
-To bind the columns to data source fields, use the **dataField** property.
-Note that you can combine both declarations in a single array as shown in the following code.
+The **columns** array can contain the names of data source fields, which is sufficient if you do not need to specify any other column properties.
+But if you do, then this array can also contain objects that configure columns.
+To bind a column object to a data source field, use the **dataField** property.

+[note]

+- If you create an unbound column with [calculateCellValue](/Documentation/ApiReference/UI_Components/dxDataGrid/Configuration/columns/#calculateCellValue), specify the **columns[]**.[name](/Documentation/ApiReference/UI_Components/dxDataGrid/Configuration/columns/#name) property instead.

+- Data field names cannot be `this` and should not contain the following characters: `.`, `:`, `[`, and `]`.

+[/note]

+In the example below, the **columns** array contains both names of data source fields and column objects:

 ---
 ##### jQuery